-Neutron's Linux Bridge ML2 driver and agent are being deprecated with Red Hat OpenStack Platform 11.
+Neutron's Linux Bridge ML2 driver and agent were deprecated in Red Hat OpenStack Platform 11.
 The Open vSwitch (OVS) plugin is the one deployed by default by the OpenStack Platform director, and is recommended by Red Hat for general usage.

 2.6.
-L2 Population
+L2 POPULATION